Mount Washington (March 2013)

 After taking a few pictures at the summit, we proceeded to descend going back down the way we came.
 We lost sight of the Canadian soldiers on the way down near the Alpine Garden junction, as they were going much faster than us.
 We retraced the groups tracks and made it to the top of Lions Head in about 30 minutes from the summit.
 This is where it got tricky.
 The way up the steep parts of the Lion Head trail was easy, but going down was another story.

 We slowly made our way down these steep, rocky sections with loose snow.
 I led and packed the snow down most the way.
-At one point the snow gave as I was packing it and I slid about 50 feet down a 75 degree slope after my ice axe failed in the soft snow while I arrested.
-I was only able to stop myself by grabbing onto two small tress as I fell, breaking them in half and landing waist deep in snow.
+At one point the snow gave as I was packing it and I slid about 50 feet down a 60 degree slope after my ice axe failed in the soft snow while I arrested.
+I was only able to stop myself by grabbing onto two small trees as I fell, breaking them in half and landing waist deep in snow.
 I was able to get myself out of the snow and didn't suffer an injury.
 The last steep section on way down was also tricky, and I slid down at least 25 feet and was able to stop myself by grabbing hold of an exposed tree root.
 After these close calls we were lucky to make it down uninjured, which we wouldn't have if there wasn't so much snow to break the falls we took.
-If we come back next year we're definitely going to rope off on these steep sections, it's not worth risking injury.

-UPDATE: Same day we climbed via Lion Head, a solo ice climber was killed by an avalanche climbing in Pinnacle Gully in Huntington Ravine http://www.boston.com/news/local/new-hampshire/2013/03/02/ice-climber-dies-avalanchel-mountain/yYW5KUgjrMvLgZyn9a9IEN/story.html
+The same day we climbed via Lion Head, a solo ice climber was killed by an avalanche climbing in Pinnacle Gully in Huntington Ravine, http://www.boston.com/news/local/new-hampshire/2013/03/02/ice-climber-dies-avalanchel-mountain/yYW5KUgjrMvLgZyn9a9IEN/story.html